eclipse/jnosql-aphrodite/README.md

 #### Conditions

+Condition performs different computations or actions depending on whether a boolean query condition evaluates to **true** or **false**.
 The conditions are composed of three elements:

  1. **Name**, the data source or target, to apply the operator
- 1. **Operator**, that defines comparing process beteween the name and the value.
+ 1. **Operator**, that defines comparing process between the name and the value.
  1. **Value**, that data that receives the operation.

 #### Operators